Ohaguro: Dye

 The main ingredient was a dark brown solution of iron acetate called lit. 'iron juice water' (鉄奨水, kanemizu), created by dissolving iron filings in vinegar.
 When the solution was combined with vegetable tannins from sources such as powdered galls of the Chinese sumac plant (fushi) or tea, it turned black and ceased to be soluble in water, the same method by which iron gall ink is produced.
 Covering the teeth with this liquid prevented decay of the teeth and enamel and was also said to ease the pain of dental ailments almost immediately.
 The dye faded quickly and had to be applied once a day or every few days to keep the dark shade even.

 Among foreigners who knew of the custom, a rumor, never proven, spread that the ingredients also included urine.
-Bertram Freeman-Mitford transcribed in his Tales of Ancient Japan a recipe which he claimed had been described to him by a reputable apothecary in Yedo:
+Bertram Freeman-Mitford transcribed in his Tales of Ancient Japan (1871) a recipe which he claimed had been described to him by a reputable apothecary in Yedo:

-Take three pints of water and, having heated it, add half a cup of wine (sake).
-Put into this mixture a certain amount of red-hot iron; let it stand from five to six days, after which there will be a residue on the surface of the mixture which you should then pour into a small teacup and place it by the fire.
-When it is hot, you should add gall powder and iron filings, and you have to heat the mixture again.
-Then the teeth are painted with the liquid by means of a soft feather brush with more iron and gall powder and after a few applications, the desired color will be obtained.
+Take three pints of water, and, having warmed it, add half a teacupful of wine.
+Put into this mixture a quantity of red-hot iron; allow it to stand from five or six days, when there will be a scum on the top of the mixture, which should then be poured into a small teacup and placed near a fire.
+When it is warm, powdered gall-nuts and iron filings should be added to it, and the whole should be warmed again.
+The liquid is then painted on to the teeth by means of a soft feather brush, with more powdered gall-nuts and iron, and, after a few applications, the desired colour will be obtained.